Individual Disability Income

 Also, adding a Future Benefit Increase or Benefit Update rider may help you keep your policy benefits up to date without going through additional medical underwriting at a later date.

 Group disability is an option that will give you cost savings early on, but will limit the amount of benefit you may elect over time.
 Typically, group disability policies max benefits payable to $15,000 per month.
 The rates for group coverage will increase at regular age intervals, i.e. 25 years old, 30 years old, 35 years old and so on.
+To participate in the group disability program, you must be a member of the Missouri Dental Association.

 Don’t wait too long.
 As noted above, this coverage is rated based on your age at the time of application and your overall health.